Ceci-Aguilera/ecommerce_api_django/ecommerce_backend/Readme/Readme-Models.md

 ### Product Model

-The product model initailly takes as parameters the title(name of product), price, category, discount price, image to show, and the description of itself.
-It is intended to be an abstract represntation of a general product, and so it can be further modified to adapt to a more particular scenario
+The product model initially takes as parameters the title(name of product), price, category, discount price, image to show, and the description of itself.
+It is intended to be an abstract representation of a general product, and so it can be further modified to adapt to a more particular scenario

 ### Order Item Model

 The objective of this model is to help the CRUD operations of the client's cart, and to help simplifying the __Order Model__.
 It manages the amount of a product in the __Cart__, and it is linked to the __User__ (can be **null** if user is not logged in).

-It is automaticaly created when a user adds an item to the __Cart__
+It is automatically created when a user adds an item to the __Cart__